Trading online - be careful with your message

 Focus on building respect over being put on a pedestal.

 In times of economic stress and uncertainty, make sure you look at planned posts.
 What can you cancel?
 I saw an email the other day saying 'enjoy payday with our special offers'!!
 It was a clothing brand which does mostly party wear.
-Now, when there are 3 months of self isolation ahead the last thing a person wants to buy, especially if not getting paid.
+With 3 months of self isolation ahead, that is the last thing a person wants to buy, especially if not getting paid.

 *an idea of the self constructed from the beliefs one holds about oneself and the responses of others